-In the integrative (win/win approach) negotiations the prospects for both sides, gains are encouraging.
+In the integrative (win/win approach) negotiations, the prospects for both sides and gains are encouraging.
 Both sides attempt to reconcile their positions so that the result is an agreement under which both will benefit - therefore the resultant agreement tends to be stable.
 Win/win negotiations are characterized by open and empathetic communications and are commonly referred to as partnership agreements.

-In real life negotiations both of these processes tend to be at work together.
-Therefore, rather than two negotiators adopting one or other of the approaches, negotiations tend to involve a tension between the two.
+In real-life negotiations, both processes tend to be at work together.
+Therefore, rather than two negotiators adopting one or other of the approaches, negotiations tend to involve tension between the two.

-It should be apparent that where a long-term business relationship is involved that it is important to adopt a more integrative (win/win) approach to negotiations.
-The failure to work together with the other side in order to reach a mutually acceptable outcome is a common reason for the breakdown in many otherwise successful business relationships.
+It should be apparent that where a long-term business relationship is involved it is important to adopt a more integrative (win/win) approach to negotiations.
+The failure to work together with the other side to reach a mutually acceptable outcome is a common reason for the breakdown of many otherwise successful business relationships.

-8.2.3.
+VIII.2.3.
 DISTRIBUTIVE NEGOTIATION